 - Contour or terrace

 How To Start An Orchard: Deciding On What Type Of Fruit To Grow

 Citrus require tropical or subtropical conditions while trees like sour cherries and apples require cold winters in order to thrive.
 Pick trees that thrive in your hardiness zone as well as the length of your growing season.
 Trees that have shorter growing seasons are more likely to thrive up north.
 While fruits that ripen later in the year (like November) will do better in southern regions of the US.
 There are many varieties out there so do some research and find one that will work for your area.

 Do your research before you buy fruit trees, research the nursery and the varieties of fruit.
-It’s really important to buy from a reputable source.
+It’s really important to buy from a reputable nursery or source.
 Buy your fruit trees early in the year (April – early May) if you have a short growing season, if you live somewhere with a milder winter then try buying them in the fall.

-How To Plant Fruit Trees
+How To Start An Orchard: Planting Fruit Trees

 Growers in warmer climates will want to plant their trees in the fall before the first potential frost date.
 If you are starting an orchard in a colder climate plant your trees in early spring so that they can get established before the cold weather arrives.

 Fruit trees are vulnerable to damage from deer and other wildlife, so keep that in mind when planting.
-It can be little tricky growing fruit trees when a deer snacks on them.
+It can be a little tricky growing fruit trees when a deer snacks on them.
 But you can use things like fences, or repellents to help protect them.

 How To Start An Orchard

 Starting an orchard is a lot of work, but it is really rewarding!
-Having a successful orchard depends on good planning and healthy trees, we hope you’ve gotten you well on your way.
+Having a successful orchard depends on good planning and healthy trees, we hope you’ve gotten well on your way.

 Before you go, check these out!